sergio11/real_insight_swiftui/README.md

 RealInsight is inspired by the functionality and design of BeReal.

+We express our deep appreciation to [Freepik](https://www.freepik.es/) for generously providing the resources used in this project.

 A huge thank you to **Cem Salta** for the fantastic SwiftUI course on Udemy!
 Your teachings have been instrumental in inspiring and guiding the development of this project.

 [Link to the Course](https://www.udemy.com/course/swiftui-4-build-bereal-clone-ios-16-best-practices/)